Domains

 Instant: When you or a friend in your zone declares a risky Seduce roll, spend 1 Zeal to add 1 die to the roll.
 If this spend reduces your Zeal to its minimum, add 2 dice instead of 1.

-A compliment shaped like a blade, a murmur pitched to find the seam in someone's composure.
-When the silk runs out, the truth underneath cuts twice as deep.
+A compliment shaped like a blade, a murmur pitched to find the seam in a mark's composure.
+Sometimes you deliver it yourself; more often you press it into a friend's hand, sharpened and ready.
+When the silk runs out, the truths you pass along cut twice as deep.

 Center Stage